fnalways/terminus-docs/docs/overview/snowinning/concepts.md

 ## Reputation

-We have reputation systems in conventional contexts, such as
+We have reputation systems in conventional contexts, such as:

-- online review platforms like Yelp, IMDB, etc
+- Online review platforms like Yelp, IMDB, etc.
-- financial scoring like [FICO Score](https://www.fico.com/en/products/fico-score), gather and aggregate claims to form a comprehensible reputation metric.
+- Financial scoring like [FICO Score](https://www.fico.com/en/products/fico-score), gather and aggregate claims to form a comprehensible reputation metric.

 Restaurants and movies are entities, user reviews are Claims, and a large number of Claims are collected and processed through algorithms to determine the entity's Reputation.
 Subsequent consumers can rely on this Reputation to make purchasing decisions and provide continuous feedback.